The Dolphin Wine Room

 The Dolphin Wine Room is a long, narrow slice of the venue and once you tuck yourself into one of the tables along the wall or up at the bar, prepare to go home with an empty wallet and full to bursting with vinous delights.
 This is the kind of place that can turn your whole understanding of wine upside down by pouring you a Chilean skin-contact muscat that’s as savoury as an antipasto board.

 Behind the bar is a wall of fridges with small doors so that it resembles a 16-day advent calendar, but instead of shit chocolate you get a whole lot of crazy, interesting, fun and smashable wine.
-A glass of the Latta Vino pinot looks like mulberry suede and is juicy, fresh and dangerously easy to drink.
+A glass of the Latta Vino pinot noir looks like mulberry suede and is juicy, fresh and dangerously easy to drink.
 And you should definitely order the Lucky You French sauv blanc.
 It’s nothing like those acidic, citrusy New Zealand versions – this one is gentle but made with 20 per cent whole bunch grapes to give it just a little grip.
 The result is soft, elegant and easy.

-At the end of the bar is the salumi cabinet and no visit is complete without a plate of sweet, nutty salami, spiked with black pepper.
-The daily bruschetta on our visit is juicy ripe tomatoes that carry the flavour of summer sun with them, mixed with an airy goats cheese and seaweed sprinkles for a savoury anchor.
+At the end of the bar is the salumi cabinet, and no visit is complete without a plate of sweet, nutty salami, spiked with black pepper.
+The daily bruschetta on our visit is juicy ripe tomatoes that carry the flavour of the summer sun with them, mixed with an airy goats cheese and seaweed sprinkles for a savoury anchor.

 412 Crown St